 Remortgaging is a big decision many people make when they cannot keep up with their existing mortgage payments.
 It should be seen as a last resort though, because you have to think carefully about how much money you owe and if taking out a lifetime mortgage is viable.
 Doing this means you can continue living in your home but in smaller chunks of money.
 However, any lender must be an ERC Member and abide by the rules put in place by the Council of Mortgage Lenders.

-When remortgaging, it’s important to consider the Early Repayment Charges (ERC).
-If you want to pay off or switch your current mortgage before its term expires, there could be extra charges for doing so.
+When remortgaging, it’s essential to consider the Early Repayment Charges (ERC).
+There could be extra charges if you want to pay off or switch your current mortgage before its term expires.
 You also need to think about the sale of your home and whether or not this will affect your ability to remortgage.

 It’s also wise to consider any long-term commitments when remortgaging, such as if you plan on moving house soon or want to borrow an additional amount to buy a new home.
 All of these factors can help you make a more informed decision about remortgaging.

 Ultimately, remortgaging is a big decision that should only be made after careful consideration and weighing up all options available.
-Considering the amount owed, early repayment charges, selling your current house, and even buying a new one can ensure that whatever decision you make will benefit you in the long run.
+Considering the amount owed, early repayment charges, selling your current house, and even buying a new one can ensure that your decision will benefit you in the long run.

 Do interest only mortgages for over 70s have good rates for later life older borrower?